bjohas/bushcraft/README.md

     curl tiny.cc/bush

-(omitted http:// in order to type as little as possible) and then running:
+(omitted http:// in order to type as little as possible).
+(There may be cases where you don't have wget or curl, see the help directory if the above doesn't work.)
+Then run:

     perl bush